crypt0rr/kb/README.md

 The scheduled `Check external links` workflow creates a report of reachable external URLs without blocking content builds.

+`npm run content:review` scans all publishable pages and writes a maintainer-only review queue to `.reports/content-review.md` plus a complete JSON report at `.reports/content-review.json`.
+It always reports missing `lastReviewed` values, marks pages stale when their effective review date is more than 12 months old, and never changes frontmatter or fails a content build.
+The scheduled `Content freshness review` workflow uploads the same reports weekly and adds a summary to the workflow run.

 Content pages may optionally define `lastReviewed` (`YYYY-MM-DD`), `status` (`active`, `deprecated`, or `archived`), and `platforms` (a string or list of